CryptoScoopDaily

 Home Calculators Reviews Crypto Taxes Earn Crypto About

-Pick CoinLedger if you're a US beginner with simple trades and use TurboTax.
-Pick Koinly if you have DeFi/NFT activity, trade globally, or need broad integration coverage.
+Verdict — Pick CoinLedger if you're a US beginner with mostly simple trades and file with TurboTax.
+Pick Koinly if you have DeFi, NFTs or staking, trade across many platforms, or file outside the US.
+Both are free to preview, so you can test both before paying.

 How they compare